Invisalign vs. Braces: What’s Actually Better for Adults?

 When I see a patient for a consultation, I’ll give them an honest assessment of which option is better suited to their specific case — and if it’s a case I’d refer to an orthodontist rather than treating in-house, I’ll tell them that too.

-✓ Advantage: Braces — for complex cases with significant bite correction or severe crowding
+Advantage: Braces for complex cases involving significant bite correction or severe crowding.

 Cost